-While most cruiser motorcycle jackets are made out of leather, there are some brands that are textile, including Harley-Davidson.
-Cruiser textile jackets do not typically include armor or protective plating.
-That's because people don't usually ride a cruiser as fast as they do on a sportbike.
+While most cruiser motorcycle jackets are made of leather, there are some brands that are textile, including Harley-Davidson.
+Cruiser textile jackets do not typically include armor or protective plating because people don't usually ride a cruiser as fast as they do a sport bike.

-Street bike jackets can be textile, leather, or a combination of both.
-They often feature removable liners and a lot of venting so they can be worn over the course of several seasons.
+Street jackets can be textile, leather, or a combination.
+They often feature removable liners and a lot of vents so they can be worn over the course of several seasons.
 This makes them quite versatile.
 These jackets usually feature armored protection in areas such as the elbows, back, and shoulders.

-High-quality motorcycle armor is often unnoticeable and is very lightweight.
+Motorcycle armor is often unnoticeable and very lightweight.
 Many textile jackets with CE-rated armor are designed to protect various parts of your body, including your back, elbows, and shoulders.
 Not all brands of jackets include armor, but some do.
 Some armor is also removable and replaceable.

 Choose the most comfortable textile jacket you can find.
 It should be snug but not too tight.
 While leather jackets are softer, they are also heavier.
 Textile jackets are lighter and more flexible, so they tend to fit a little differently than other materials.
 If you're not comfortable when you're on the bike, it can be distracting and dangerous.

 If you're looking for the best waterproof textile motorcycle jacket, make sure to read the fine print.
 Some are 100 percent waterproof, while others are simply water resistant.
 A few brands are designed to withstand the summer heat as well as sunlight.
 Many textile jackets are designed to hold up well in windy conditions.

 - Pockets.
 It can be frustrating if you don't have a lot of pockets and carry a lot of stuff, including your wallet, phone, and keys.
 Most motorcycle jackets have two outside pockets, and some include one or two inner pockets.
 Determine what you need before you make a purchase.